General Advice for Travel in Italy

 you’ll be among just a handful of people who will visit the

 church that day.
-I’ve marked this with a number 3.
+I’ve marked this on the map with a number 3.

 If you walk south out of the Piazza Navona, you will come to the